 By Richard W. Stewart

 The continued presence of France in North America also raised a new security problem.
-Up to this time the problem of frontier defense had been chiefly pacifying the Indians, keeping the western territories from breaking away, and preventing American settlers from molesting the Spanish.
-Now, with a strong, aggressive France as backdoor neighbor, the frontier problem became tied up with the question of security against possible foreign threats.
-The transfer of Louisiana to France also marked the beginning of restraints on American trade down the Mississippi River..
-In the past, Spain had permitted American settlers to send their goods down the river and to deposit them at New Orleans.
-Just before transferring the colony, however, Spain revoked the American right of deposit, an action that made it almost impossible for Americans to send goods out by this route.
+Until then, the frontier defense problem had been chiefly pacifying the Indians, keeping the western territories from breaking away, and preventing American settlers from molesting the Spanish.
+Now, with a strong, aggressive France as a backdoor neighbor, the frontier problem became tied up with the question of security against possible foreign threats.
+The transfer of Louisiana to France also marked the beginning of restraints on American trade down the Mississippi River.
+In the past, Spain had permitted American settlers to send their goods down the river and deposit them at New Orleans.
+Before transferring the colony, however, Spain revoked the American right of deposit, which made it almost impossible for Americans to send goods out by this route.

 To lead the expedition, Jefferson chose Captain Meriwether Lewis, a 28-year-old infantry officer who combined the necessary leadership ability and woodland skills with the potential to be an observer of natural phenomena.
-Lewis in turn received the President’s permission to select William Clark as his co-captain.
+Lewis, in turn, received the President’s permission to select William Clark as his co-captain.
 A former infantry company commander, Clark was a superb leader of men and an expert woodsman.

 Both men had served under General Anthony Wayne along the western frontier.
-Of the 48 men who accompanied Lewis and Clark up the Missouri River to the Mandan villages in 1804, 34 were soldiers and 12 were contract boatmen.
+Of the 48 men who accompanied Lewis and Clark up the Missouri River to the Mandan villages in 1804, 34 were soldiers, and 12 were contract boatmen.
 The two other men were York, Clark’s manservant, and George Drouillard, the contract interpreter.
 Of the 31 individuals who made the trip with Lewis and Clark to the Pacific coast in 1805 and back in 1806, 26 were soldiers.
 The other five were York, Drouillard, and the Charbonneau family (Toussaint, Sacagawea, and their newborn son, Jean Baptiste).